toastedcrumpets/toastedcrumpets.github.io/articles/yoga3prolinux.md

 ## Automatic screen rotation and backlight brightness

-I'm on Kubuntu, which seems to miss automatic brightness controls in the Power control panel (like Ubuntu supposedly has) as well as automatic screen rotation.
+I'm on Kubuntu, which seems to miss automatic brightness controls in the Power control panel (like Ubuntu/Gnome supposedly has) as well as automatic screen rotation.
 To fix this I wrote the script below and placed it at ```/usr/bin/auto_backlight_screen_rotation.sh```.